 He would tell my dad and I that he would have to discuss it with the principal.

-So, we waited days and days for their phone call back, waiting for them if they are either not going to sign it or sign it.
+So, we waited days and days for their phone call back, waiting for them if they are either going to sign it or not.

 But you know what?
 My dad drove over there to get the papers back and when he gave it to me, I couldn’t believe my eyes.